arnaudlh/resource_group/README.md

 ## resource_groups
 (Required) Object that describes the resource groups to be created with their geo.
+Global group of tags will be added to all RG, specific tags can be added per RG.

 ```hcl
 variable "resource_groups" {
   description = "(Required) Map of the resource groups to create"